Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Discussion

 \subsection{Future Work}

-We intend to widen the scope of the unsolicited reporting, \mi\ dialogs which can be accommodated (i.e., specified and staged) in this model.
-For instance, we are enhancing our mining and layering algorithms so that we can recognize and stage dialogs, involving more than one sub-dialog, specified with a $SPE^{'}$ in the numerator such as dialog d in Table~\ref{examples}.
-Since Scheme supports first-class and higher-order functions, we intend to explore partially evaluating scripts which, unlike that shown in Listing~\ref{script}, accept functions representing scripts for sub-dialogs as parameters rather than individual responses.
-Moreover, we are working on algorithms to deal with dialogs where the episodes therein cannot be represented by a single poset (e.g., example c in Fig.~\ref{posets}).
+We intend to widen the scope of the unsolicited reporting, \mi\ dialogs that can be accommodated (i.e., specified and staged) in this model.
+For instance, we intend to enhance our mining and layering algorithms so that we can recognize and stage dialogs, involving more than one sub-dialog, specified with an { $SPE^{'}$} in the numerator such as dialog d in Table~\ref{tab:posets}.
+Since Scheme supports first-class and higher-order functions, we intend to explore partially evaluating scripts that, unlike that shown in Fig.~\ref{fig:transexample}, accept functions representing scripts for sub-dialogs as parameters rather than individual responses.
+Moreover, we are working on algorithms to deal with dialogs where the episodes therein cannot be represented by a single poset (e.g., dialog c in Table~\ref{tab:posets}).
 We have identified specific examples where a dialog cannot be specified with less than $y$ posets, yet can be staged using $x$ scripts, where $x < y$.
 We intend to study such cases for insight into solving this problem in general.